Impact of Metal Cation on Chiral Properties of 2D Halide Perovskites

 The values of all descriptors as computed for the studied \ch{Pb}- and \ch{Sn}-based perovskites in their optimized equilibrium structures can be found in Table~\ref{tab:structural_descriptors}.
 The similarity of the crystal structures of \smbapb{} and \smbasn{} enables a direct comparison their structural descriptors.
 Notably, the chiral descriptors of both compounds are of similar magnitude.
 This holds for the arrangement of the organic cations ($\epsA$) and the in-plane chirality of the metal halide layer ($\epsMXpar$).
 The only marked difference is observed in the out-of-plane chirality ($\epsMXperp$), which is approximately twice as large in the \ch{Pb} compound compared to the \ch{Sn} analogue.
 However, the overall magnitude of $\epsMXperp$ remains relatively small.
 In addition, the asymmetry in hydrogen bonding between the cations and the framework ($\hbasym$) is also similar in both materials.

 The similarity of the values for the chiral descriptors is in stark contrast with the pattern observed for the descriptors for octahedral distortions.
-In \ch{Sn}-based perovskites, the in-plane \ch{M}$-$\ch{X} bonds show significantly larger variations in the bond lengths compared to those in \ch{Pb}-based compounds (SI Note 2), as reflected by the considerably higher value of $\deltad$ for \mbasn{}~\cite{luHighlyDistortedChiral2020}.
+In \ch{Sn}-based perovskites, the in-plane \ch{M}$-$\ch{X} bonds show significantly larger variations in the bond lengths compared to those in \ch{Pb}-based compounds (SM Note 2~\cite{supplementalMaterial}), as reflected by the considerably higher value of $\deltad$ for \mbasn{}~\cite{luHighlyDistortedChiral2020}.
 By comparison, we find that $\sigmatwo$ is larger in \ch{Pb}-based perovskites.
 This increase in $\sigmatwo$ is foremost due to larger deviations of the axial \ch{X}$-$\ch{M}$-$\ch{X} angles away from \SI{90}{\degree}, whereas the equatorial angles display a narrower distribution around \SI{90}{\degree}.